 The NPCs are interesting not only because they move or because they have their own schedules.
 If you talk to an NPC, he will talk to you about what is important to him, like any normal person, instead of immediately giving you information connected to the game.
 He will tell you his name, his occupation, and might also talk to you about his problems, his love life, his business, or his family.
-If you talked enough, he will probably also talk about his city, tell you the recent news, etc. In other words - you will have a normal conversation with a real person, and not with some kind of a robot who directs you towards the next goal as soon as you start talking to him, or spills out one generic phrase about the overall state of business in town.
+If you've talked enough, he will probably also refer to his city, share recent news, etc. In other words - you will have a normal conversation with a real person, not some kind of a robot who directs you towards the next goal as soon as you start talking to him, or spills out one generic phrase about the overall state of business in town.
 There is an enormous amount of NPCs in the game, and an enormous amount of different character types among them.

-The world of "Ultima VII" is meticulously detailed.
-Every NPC can discuss with you many different topics, every room has many items to pick up or just to check, and the game is literally loaded with locations.
 The game world is huge, and at any given moment you can explore it to the full and visit every spot in it.
-Particularly noticeable are the towns in "Ultima VII".
-Instead of generic little towns composed of several houses you visit large cities with several streets and tons of various establishments.
+Particularly noteworthy are the towns: instead of generic little settlements composed out of several houses you visit large cities with several streets and tons of various establishments.
 There are also plenty of books in the game.
-Some contains useful gameplay or story tips, but most of them are just there to enhance the experience.
-In short, the world of "Ultima VII" has the most magnificent structure I've ever seen in a game, it is truly a living, breathing world, and this is achieved through creativity and attention to detail, and not through fancy 3D graphics with billions of polygons.
+Some contain useful gameplay or story tips, but most of them are there just to enhance the experience.
+In short, the game truly has a living, breathing world, and that is achieved through creativity and attention to detail, not through fancy 3D graphics with billions of polygons.

-You can also do whatever you wish in this game.
+The freedom of action is exhilarating.
 You can kill anyone or steal anything.
 Of course, you'll have to bear the consequences - the guards will attack you, party members will leave you - but the moral choice is yours.
-For example, there are three ways of getting money in the game - by exploring dungeons and finding treasure, by working and earning it, or simply by stealing.
-Getting food is another matter of choice - you can buy it in taverns, you can hunt wild animals, you can steal food from people in towns, or you can kill cows in villages and eat their meat (this is one game where you do have an excuse for killing cows, unlike Baldur's Gate, where hacking cows was just a matter of evil satisfaction).
-You can choose the way you find most suitable to you, or try them all out.
+For example, there are three ways of getting money in the game - explore dungeons and find treasure, work and earn it, or simply steal the cash.
+Getting food is another matter of choice - you can buy it in taverns, you can hunt wild animals, you can steal food from people in towns, or you can kill cows in villages and eat their meat.
+Settle down, specialize in a profession, spend your life gambling and whoring, be as good or as bad as you want to - the choice is yours.

-I already said the game's dialogues were excellent.
-What's more, the game has a lot of humor - not wit or sarcasm like in comedies, but a warm kind of humor - a smile, not a grin.
-There is something very sweet about this game, not cute, but genuinely warm.
-When you play the game, you feel as if it was made by really kind people.
-I particularly liked the remarks of the party members.
-Surprisingly, there is some "mature" humor in the game, not to mention mature situations - you can sleep with a whore on Buccaneer's Den, and you actually see a naked woman (in one of the dungeons).
-When your party sees the woman, the young boy Spark looks at her naked body with an intense interest, and Iolo sternly tells him: "Close your mouth, boy, otherwise an insect will go inside".
-On another occasion, you meet a love fairy who keeps telling you how much she loves you and what a bunch of handsome men you are, and even gives Iolo a big kiss.
-Shamino is almost ready to take some action: "If you only were a bit bigger...", Spark also remarks: "Hey, I like her!", and only Dupre shows his despise.
-My favorite humorous situation in the game was the meeting with a Unicorn (naturally!).
-According to a popular mythological concept, unicorns can only communicate with virgins, so that Unicorn introduces himself to you as a "virgin-detector".
-You have then to admit that you are in fact a virgin, and the confusing silence is broken only by Iolo's and Shamino's attempts to console you: "You shouldn't be ashamed of that..."
+Ultima VII has some genuinely warm humor that makes us feel closer to the inhabitants of Britannia.
+I particularly liked the remarks of your companions.
+When your party sees a naked woman in one of the dungeons, the young boy Spark looks at her body with an intense interest, and Iolo sternly tells him: "Close your mouth, boy, otherwise an insect will go inside".
+On another occasion, you meet a love fairy who keeps telling you how much she loves you and what a bunch of handsome men you are, and Shamino utters with regret: "If only you were a bit bigger...", My favorite humorous situation in the game was the meeting with a unicorn.
+According to a popular mythological concept, unicorns can only communicate with virgins, so when he addresses you an awkward silences ensues, broken only by Iolo's and Shamino's attempts to console you: "You shouldn't be ashamed of that..."
 "You had so much to do...".
-But if you visit the Unicorn after you have slept with a whore on Buccaneer's Den, he will refuse to communicate with you!
+But if you visit the unicorn after you have slept with a whore in Buccaneer's Den, he will refuse to communicate with you!
 This is what you call real depth in a game.

 The BadThe most obvious drawback of the game is the new real-time combat.
 While the option to streamline battles can be a good thing under the right circumstances, it appears that the developers only went for that and neglected other aspects such as tactical management, positioning, etc. Basically, combat in the game boils down to switching to the attack mode and watching how your fairly inept companions hit each other or waste valuable arrows and bolts on a measly rat.
 You always have very little HP and can be killed in a few blows, but so can your opponents - a feature than often turns the battles into continuous save-and-reload affairs.
 Combat is also generally too easy, and even some of the later boss battles can be resolved in under one minute.